 The base year unit amount will be re-calculated every year after the initial base year.
 A company must submit an application to the Coordinating Council to determine its qualification for, the amount of, and the type of any tax credit it will receive.
 The credit may not exceed \$100,000 per taxpayer in any one year.
-The total amount of tax credits allowed to all qualifying companies is limited to \$1,000,000 in 2019, \$1,500,000 in 2020 and \$2,000,000 in years thereafter.
+The total amount of tax credits allowed to all qualifying companies is limited to \$2,000,000 each year.
 Any unused credits may be carried forward for five years.